 What Happens if I Want to Plead Not Guilty?

 The decision to plead guilty is up to you, however, you should seek legal advice from your lawyer before making this decision.
 When entering a plea of not guilty you have the option to have your case heard and determined in either the Magistrate’s Court or at trial in a higher jurisdiction.
 This is an important decision to discuss with your lawyer.
 Your lawyer will provide you with advice about whether it is in your interest to have the case heard summarily (in the Magistrates Court) or proceed to trial (in the County Court).

 Indictable Offences Heard Summarily

-If you are charged with an indictable offence that is eligible to be heard summarily, you will be asked if you consent to the case being dealt with in the Magistrates Court jurisdiction.
+Indictable offences may be heard summarily if they meet certain legislative requirements.
+If eligible, you may choose to have your indictable offence heard summarily in the Magistrates Court.
 There, it will be dealt with either as a Plea of Guilty or proceed to a Contested Hearing.